Learn more about the impact the Cargill Global Scholars Program has had on Scholars in Brazil.

 - University of São Paulo (USP)

-- Undergraduate students in the first three years of their studies with a GPA indicated on their transcripts (as long as the candidate has 2 years of availability as a student to complete the program as of July 2019).
+- Undergraduate students in the first three years of their studies with a GPA indicated on their transcripts (as long as the candidate has 2 years of availability as a student to complete the program as of August 2020).

 - Demonstrate high academic performance.